Jane1010/Documentation/src/content/docs/reference/rest.md

 Parameters
 - LinearVelocity (double) - A percent value that sets the speed for Misty when she drives in a straight line.
 Default value range is from -100 (full speed backward) to 100 (full speed forward).
 - AngularVelocity (double) - A percent value that sets the speed and direction of Misty's rotation.
 Default value range is from -100 (full speed rotation clockwise) to 100 (full speed rotation counter-clockwise). **Note:** For best results when using angular velocity, we encourage you to experiment with using small positive and negative values to observe the effect on Misty's movement.
 - TimeMs (integer) - A value in milliseconds that specifies the duration of movement.
-Value range: 0 to 1000 ms, able to increment by 500 ms.
+Misty will not move if you pass in a value of less than 100.
 - Degree (double) - (optional) The number of degrees to turn. **Note:** Supplying a `Degree` value recalculates linear velocity.

 ```json